A Theatrical Hour

 It's not a gatekeeper.
 The designer has final say, always.
 The moment a tool like this feels like a gatekeeper, people stop using it.
 It's a thinking partner grounded in the product they're building — the design system, the content rules, the UX principles, the platform conventions.
 Not just a screenshot and a prayer.

-The co-pilot doesn't replace the designer.
 It raises the floor so the ceiling is the only thing left to worry about.